-The purpose of the Community Service Committee is to promote good fellowship within the community.
-The Committee organizes fundraising events for NVRA’s charitable giving program and also makes decisions on where the funds should be distributed.
-For more information on the community service committee please contact, email@example.com.
+The NVRA Community Service Committee promotes good fellowship within the community by organizing fundraising events for NVRA’s Charitable Foundation.
+The committee also makes decisions on where the funds should be distributed in our service area.
+For more information on the community service committee please contact email@example.com.

 Check Presentations to Local Organizations

 As Realtors®, we are all very involved in our communities.
 NVRA Realtor® and Affiliate members work to strengthen the communities that we call home.
 Much of our work is accomplished through the Northwestern Vermont Realtors® Charitable Foundation, which works to enhance our communities through financial programs, education, and housing-related initiatives and community activities.
 The Foundation is a 501(c)(3) non-profit organization that supports community initiatives in Chittenden, Franklin, and Grand Isle Counties.

 Dana is on the board of the Shelburne Food shelf.
 The mission is to improve food security for community members of Shelburne through food distribution, and to provide emergency assistance grants, while preserving the dignity of our shoppers.
 We are an all-volunteer non-profit organization that relies on donations and grants for funding, housed in the Shelburne Town Offices Building.

 Dana also manages a program called Hope Beneath the Tree.
 Our mission is to work with high school students to provide hope to children with incarcerated parents by providing kids with gifts for the holidays.
 Thanks to many generous donors, Hope Beneath the Tree has provided over 300 children with gifts annually since 2017.
 This was possible because of our corporate sponsors and individual gift-givers.

 About Jill’s Service: